-Wematter Atmosphere provides improved control of build chamber conditions in the SLS 3D-printer Gravity for increased part density, surface finish, and mechanical performance
+The Wematter Atmosphere provides improved control over build chamber conditions in the Gravity SLS 3D printer, which creates increased part density, surface finish, and mechanical performance.

-Atmosphere communicates with the 3D-printer Gravity‘s software and creates a more stable thermal environment during the printing process.
-This results in more durable printed components and at the same time reduces the wear of the material that is not fused in the powder bed inside the build chamber.
+Atmosphere communicates with the Gravity‘s software to create a more stable thermal environment during the printing process.
+This results in more durable printed components while reducing the wear on the material that is not fused in the powder bed in the build chamber.

-Another advantage of the balanced process is a higher number of possible components per print job, that is an increased part density, without the risk of parts fusing together.
+Another advantage of the balanced process is a higher number of possible components per print job, which results in an increased part density without the risk of parts fusing together.
 White prints also become more white as no discoloration of the material can occur.

 Just plug in and stay safe

-According to Wematter’s vision to make their products as user-friendly as possible, Atmosphere does not require any additional equipment such as ventilation or compressed air.
-Just plug the device into a standard wall outlet and connect it to Gravity.
+According to Wematter’s vision to make their products as user-friendly as possible, the Atmosphere does not require any additional equipment, such as ventilation or compressed air.
+The device just needs to be plugged into a standard wall outlet and connect it to Gravity.

-Thanks to the connection to Gravity’s Deep Space software, Atmosphere starts automatically at each print job for increased reliability.
+Thanks to the Gravity’s Deep Space software, the Atmosphere starts automatically during each print job for increased reliability.
 The unit only works by regulating the air that is already in the room and does not add any additional substances to the machine.

-“Some manufacturers solve the climate aspect with complicated infrastructure, others solve it with a gas tube, which entails a great safety risk.
-We have a stand-alone system that is safe for the user from a work environment point of view.
+“Some manufacturers solve the climate aspect with complicated infrastructure, others solve it with a gas tube, which entails a great risk to safety.
+We have a standalone system that is safe for the user in a work environment.
 It will be a safer alternative than, for example, just connecting a nitrogen generator”, explains founder and CEO Robert Kniola.